jessica-nguyen-dev/Server-Monitoring-Alert-System/README.md

-# Server Monitoring and Alert System
+# System Monitoring and Alert Tool

-A Python-based system for monitoring server metrics (CPU, memory, disk usage, and battery) that sends email alerts when certain thresholds are exceeded.
+A Python-based tool for monitoring system metrics (CPU, memory, disk usage, and battery) that sends email alerts when certain thresholds are exceeded.

 ## Features